dhellmann/pymotw-3/source/shutil/index.rst

    :start-after: #end_pymotw_header

-This example starts within the source directory for the examples for :mod:`shutil` and moves up one level in the file system, then adds the ``shutil`` directory to a tar archive compressed with gzip.
+This example starts within the source directory for the examples for ``shutil`` and moves up one level in the file system, then adds the ``shutil`` directory to a tar archive compressed with gzip.
 The :mod:`logging` module is configured to show messages from :func:`make_archive` about what it is doing.